Saigesp/aws-developer-cert/IAM.md

 ## Access Analyzer

-AWS IAM Access Analyzer provides the following capabilities:
+IAM Access Analyzer helps you identify the resources in your organization and accounts, such as Amazon S3 buckets or IAM roles, shared with an external entity.

+#### Capabilities:

-- Helps identify resources in your organization and accounts that are shared with an external entity.
+- Helps **identify resources** in your organization and accounts that are shared with an external entity.
-- Validates IAM policies against policy grammar and best practices.
+- **Validates IAM policies** against policy grammar and best practices.
-- Generates IAM policies based on access activity in your AWS CloudTrail logs.
+- **Generates IAM policies** based on access activity in your AWS CloudTrail logs.

-It analyzes the following resource types:
+#### It analyzes the following resource types:

 - S3 buckets
 - IAM roles